almende/eve/implementations/java/agents.md

 The mentioned methods "schedule()" is a simple wrapper around the "getScheduler().schedule()" method. (cancelTask() likewise)

-## WakeableAgent.java {#Wakeable}
+### Hibernating Agents

-The Wakeable Agent is an extention of the normal Agent, therefor all above information holds also for the WakeableAgent.
-The difference between the Wakeable Agent and the normal agent lies in the ability of the wakeable to be unloaded from memory when not in use.
-This is achieved by the WakeService as described in the [capabilities section](capabilities.html#LifecycleCapabilities).
+By annotating the Agent with the @CanHibernate annotation, the agent gains the ability to be unloaded from memory when not in use.
+This is achieved by the InstantiationService as described in the [capabilities section](capabilities.html#LifecycleCapabilities).

-Usage of the WakeAgent is exactly the same as the normal agent, except for the initial configuration.
-Below is an example of instantiating a WakeAble agent: (Taken from the tests in the sources)

-First we need a normal agent, but extending Wakeable agent.
-It requires a no-argument contructor.
-{% highlight java %}
-public class MyAgent extends WakeableAgent {

-   public MyAgent() {};

-   public MyAgent(final String id, final WakeService ws) {
-      super(new AgentConfig(id), ws);
-   }

-   @Access(AccessType.PUBLIC)
-   public String helloWorld() {
-      return("Hello World");
-   }
-}
-{% endhighlight %}

-This agent can be used in the following manner:

-{% highlight java %}
-//First we need to setup the WakeService: (Either keep a global pointer to the wake service, or obtain it again through the same configuration) final WakeServiceConfig config = new WakeServiceConfig();
-final FileStateConfig stateconfig = new FileStateConfig();
-stateconfig.setPath(".wakeservices");
-stateconfig.setId("testWakeService");
-config.setState(stateconfig);

-final WakeService ws =
-   new WakeServiceBuilder()
-   .withConfig(config)
-   .build();

-// Now create a WakeAble Agent new MyAgent("testWakeAgent",ws);

-//after a while the agent is unloaded:
-System.gc();

-//Now some other agent calls the agent: new Agent("other",null){
-   public void test(){
-      call(new URI("local:testWakeAgent"),"helloWorld", null);
-   }
-}.test();

-{% endhighlight %}

 The TestWake test in the code repository demonstrates through a WeakReference that the agent is actually unloaded from memory.